blinkdog/sansa/README.md

 # sansa
-Object graph serialization library for Node.js, written in CoffeeScript.
+Object graph serialization library

 ## Motivation
 When using JSON to serialize complex object graphs, it is easy to create a very large block of JSON with full representations of embedded objects.
-Even worse, it is easy to create an object graph with cycles, which leads to a `TypeError: Converting circular structure to JSON`.
+Even worse, it is easy to create an object graph with cycles, which leads to:

+    TypeError: Converting circular structure to JSON

 There is no easy way to overcome these problems.
-The best we can hope for is to remove all the cycles from our object graphs and be careful how we call `JSON.stringify();`
+The best we can hope for is to remove all the cycles from our object graphs and be careful how we call `JSON.stringify()`

 ## sansa's Solution
 sansa breaks the object graph serialization problem into the problem of serializing a number of small objects.
 The simple contents (boolean, number, string, etc.) are serialized directly to JSON.
 References to other objects are converted to UUIDs.
 Referenced objects are then serialized recursively.

 ### Object Graph with Cycles in JSON
     { "a": { "b": { "a": ...
 TypeError: Converting circular structure to JSON